 Any federal loan you accept will also require you to go through exit counseling after you graduate.
 This will guide you through available repayment plans, the process and other important information.
 File and keep track of this information and any other documentation regarding your loans, including the names and contact information of any representatives from your lenders you might speak with.
 Also be sure to keep all documentation for each monthly payment so you can quickly produce it should you need to.

 Federal Student Aid offers a loan calculator which can calculate your expected repayment debt by looking at your existing loans, their repayment status and what the accrued interest will be.
 You can use this to gain an understanding of when you can expect to be officially student debt-free.
 This is also a useful tool to help you determine which of the available repayment plans are best for you, your lifestyle and your budget.
 You might find that you are not signed up for the best plan for your unique circumstances.

 You have more options than you may think in your loan repayment plans.
 The circumstances of your life, job and size of your loans are all significant factors in your payment, and what works for one borrower may not be the best option for another.

-It’s important to keep in mind, however, that these plans do often lengthen your repayment period and can mean raised interest levels that may cause you to pay more long-term.
+It’s important to keep in mind, however, that these plans do often lengthen your repayment period and can mean raised interest levels that may cause you to pay more long-term because of lower monthly payments.
 But if you have unsteady work or inconsistent income, these plans may be helpful.
 Just be sure to do your research about the implications of each loan, or talk to an expert to determine the best option for you.